 Dill Sauce

-The dill sauce contains fresh dill, which gives it a better flavor than dried.
+The dill sauce contains fresh dill, which gives it a more flavorful taste than dried.
 It is easy to make.
 Just chop the dill and stir all the ingredients today.
-Keep the sauce refrigerated if you make it ahead of time.
-Sit it out for 15 minutes before serving it to take the chill off it.
+Store the sauce in the refrigerator if you make it ahead of time.
+Let it sit for 15 minutes before serving to take the chill off.

-If you like this appetizer, here are some other seafood recipes.
+If you enjoy this appetizer, consider trying some of my other seafood recipes.
 Click on each name to link to the recipe.

 Mini Salmon Cakes with Dill Dip